couchbase/query/docs/n1ql-preview-model.md

   joins is incurred on almost every query.
-* These two additional tables, and the attendant joins, were introduced solely to satisfy the relational model. **There was no application, domain, or user impetus to perform this decomposition.**
+* These two additional tables, and the attendant joins, were introduced solely to satisfy the relational model. **There was no application, domain, or user impetus for this decomposition.**

-A good indicator that a table has no independent existence and was introduced to satisfy the relational model is if the table would be defined with cascading delete on a single parent table if referential integrity were in use.
-Such decomposition does not model the intrinsic structure of the data.
+A good indicator that a table has no independent existence and was introduced to satisfy the relational model is if the table would be defined with cascading delete on a single parent table under referential integrity.
+Such decomposition of constituent parts does not model the intrinsic structure of data.

 The relational model did not recognize composite objects, which are ubiquitous in real-world data.
 The expense and complexity of joins was the same for both independent and dependent relationships.
-And the cost of object traversal and assembly was the same for both the intrinsic, preponderant traversal path, and alternate, occasional traversal paths.
+And the cost of object traversal and assembly was the same for both the preponderant traversal path and rarely used traversal paths.

-Many relational systems recognized these costs and their cause in the relational model itself, and they attempted to mitigate this by adding some support for nested objects, multi-valued attributes, and other features sometimes called "object-relational."
-But these additions were outside the relational model, and the resulting combination lacked the coherence and completeness of a model designed from inception to address these limitations.
-The next section presents that model.
+Many relational systems recognized these costs in the relational model, and attempted to mitigate these costs by adding some support for nested objects, multi-valued attributes, and other features sometimes called "object-relational."
+But these additions were outside the relational model, and the resulting combination lacked the coherence and completeness of a data model designed from inception to avoid these limitations.
+The next section presents that data model.

-### The Couchbase model and non-first normal form
+### Couchbase data model and non-first normal form

-* generalized algebra / model (Garani)
-* generalization / relaxation of relational model
-* Business Normal Form, natural data modeling
-* rectangles and triangles
-* use cases
-* good vs. bad normalization
-* dependent vs. independent relationships
-* schemaless to schemaful
+The Couchbase data model is non-first normal form (N1NF) with first-class nesting and domain-oriented normalization.
+As N1NF, the Couchbase data model is also a proper superset and generalization of the relational model.
+Let us examine each of its qualities.

+#### Non-first normal form (N1NF)

+Non-first normal form (N1NF) generalizes the two main constraints of first-normal form (1NF):

+* Attributes may contain tuples as values, i.e. attribute values are not required to be atomic.
+This is called nesting.
+* Attributes may contain multiple values, i.e. attribute are not required to single-valued.

+These two qualities provide the ability to naturally model the structure of real-world data and objects.
+Dependent and component objects are modeled as nested tuples.
+And multi-valued attributes are modeled directly.

+Returning to our shopping cart example, we can now remove the artificial decomposition and joins required by the relational model.
+We can embed the *Customer\_Address* and *Shopping\_Cart\_Line\_Item* data directly in the *Customer* and *Shopping\_Cart* tables, respectively.

+In the *Customer* table, we add an attribute *Addresses*.
+This is a multi-valued attribute, and each of its values is a tuple with the attributes from the *Customer\_Address* table: *Address\_Id, Street\_Address, City, Zip,* and *State.*

+In the *Shopping\_Cart* table, we add an attribute *Line\_Items*.
+This is a multi-valued attribute, and each of its values is a tuple with attributes from the *Shopping\_Cart\_Line\_Item* table, including *Line\_Item\_Id, Product\_Id,* and *Quantity.*

+Now, *Customer* and *Shopping\_Cart* objects can be retrieved with or without addresses and line items, respectively, but never requiring joins.
+The choice is simply whether or not to include the *Addresses* and *Line\_Items* attributes, respectively, in the retrieval.

+#### First-class nesting

+In the Couchbase data model, nested tuples can be referenced and queried in the same manner as top-level objects.
+We call this first-class nesting.
+With first-class nesting, the Couchbase data model combines the benefits of N1NF and 1NF.

+As discussed, N1NF provides natural modeling of object structure and avoids artificial decompositions and joins.
+In our shopping cart example, that means embedding address and line items in the *Customer* and *Shopping\_Cart* tables, respectively.

+1NF does incur the costs of artificial decomposition and joins, but it offers at least one benefit.
+It allows us to access dependent objects directly, without reference to the corresponding parent objects.
+This is a form of physical data independence.
+For example, if we needed to analyze the geographical distribution of customer addresses, without reference to actual customers, we could do so using only the *Customer\_Address* table.
+Likewise, if we needed to analyze the distribution of products in line items, we could do so using only the *Shopping\_Cart\_Line\_Item* table.

+With first-class nesting, the Couchbase data model allows us to reference nested objects.
+We can reference and query the *Customer.Addresses* and *Shopping\_Cart.Line\_Items* attributes in the same manner as top-level objects.
+As such, we can directly perform both computations enabled by 1NF above: analyzing the geographical distribution of customer addresses, and analyzing the distribution of products in line items.

+At the same time, we retain the benefits of N1NF: we can retrieve customers with their addresses and shopping carts with their line items, all without any joins.

+#### Domain-oriented normalization

+Domain-oriented normalization is the normalization of data based only on domain semantics and object independence, and not on artificial constraints imposed by the data model.
+It separates beneficial normalization from detractive normalization.

+Domain-oriented normalization can be used to achieve the same data consistency, data de-duplication, and anomaly avoidance as the relational normal forms.

+In our shopping cart example, we have described how the Couchbase data model allows customer addresses and shopping cart line items to be embedded in their respective parent objects.
+This does not introduce denormalization or data duplication, because the parent information is not repeated.

+Furthermore, *Customer* and *Product* information is not embedded in *Shopping\_Cart*, because these entities are intrinsically independent in the semantics of the domain.
+A *Customer* exists independently of the shopping carts he or she activates, and a *Product* exists independently of the shopping carts that reference it.

+A Couchbase application data model with domain-oriented normalization is considered to be in domain normal form (or business normal form).

 ### Documents and fragments